browserengineering/book/book/scheduling.md

 any rendering between, which doubles the script work for rendering for no benefit.

-Another is that there is no guarantee that other tasks would not run between the callback and rendering.
+Another is that there is other tasks might run between the callback and rendering.
 If the callback was setting up the DOM for rendering, but then a script click event handler occurs before *actually* rendering, the app might be forced to re-do its DOM mutations to avoid a delayed response to